profjordanov/Learning-System/README.md

 •	Admin – accessible only by administrators where they can create new courses or set roles to users.

 •	Blog – accessible by all registered users in any role.
 Blog authors can publish new articles.

+-> Features

+•	Home page should show a list of all courses

+•	Users can register by providing username, name, email, password and birthdate or alternatively by creating account with their Facebook or Google profile.

+•	Registered users can sign up to any course

+•	Registered users can sign up/out of course before its start date

+•	Registered users can read all articles from the blog

+•	Each user should have Profile page.
+The profile page should contain list of the courses the user has signed up and grade of that course.

+•	Registered users can edit their profile

+•	Trainer of a course can place grades to each student signed up to it.
+Grades can be A, B, C, D, E or F (from highest to lowest)

+•	Trainer can assess a student for a course only when the course is over.

+•	Blog authors can publish articles in the blog.
+Once published the article cannot be modified.